Electric car: Early developments

-Electricity was among the preferred methods for automobile propulsion in the late 19th and early 20th centuries, providing a level of comfort and an ease of operation that could not be achieved by the gasoline-driven cars of the time.
-The electric vehicle fleet peaked at approximately 30,000 vehicles at the turn of the 20th century.
+Electricity was among the preferred methods for automobile propulsion in the late 19th and early 20th centuries, providing a level of comfort and an ease of operation that could not be achieved by the era's internal combustion cars.
+The electric vehicle fleet then peaked at approximately 30,000 vehicles.

-In 1897, electric cars first found commercial use as taxis in Britain and in the United States.
+In 1897, electric cars found commercial use as taxis in Britain and in the United States.
 In London, Walter Bersey's electric cabs were the first self-propelled vehicles for hire at a time when cabs were horse-drawn.
-In New York City, a fleet of twelve hansom cabs and one brougham, based on the design of the Electrobat II, formed part of a project funded in part by the Electric Storage Battery Company of Philadelphia.
-During the 20th century, the main manufacturers of electric vehicles in the United States included Anthony Electric, Baker, Columbia, Anderson, Edison, Riker, Milburn, Bailey Electric, and Detroit Electric.
-Their electric vehicles were quieter than gasoline-powered ones, and did not require gear changes.
+In 1897, New York City had a fleet of twelve hansom cabs and one brougham, based on the Electrobat II, introduced as part of a project partly funded by the Philadelphia Electric Storage Battery Company.
+During the 20th century, the main US manufacturers of electric vehicles included Anthony Electric, Baker, Columbia, Anderson, Edison, Riker, Milburn Wagon Company (Milburn Light Electric), Bailey Electric, and Detroit Electric.

 Six electric cars held the land speed record in the 19th century.
-The last of them was the rocket-shaped La Jamais Contente, driven by Camille Jenatzy, which broke the 100 km/h speed barrier by reaching a top speed of 105.88 km/h in 1899.
+The last was the rocket-shaped La Jamais Contente, driven by Camille Jenatzy, which broke the 100 km/h speed barrier by reaching a top speed of 105.88 km/h in 1899.

-Electric cars remained popular until advances in internal-combustion engine (ICE) cars and mass production of cheaper gasoline- and diesel-powered vehicles, especially the Ford Model T, led to a decline.
-ICE cars' much quicker refueling times and cheaper production costs made them more popular.
-However, a decisive moment came with the introduction in 1912 of the electric starter motor that replaced other, often laborious, methods of starting the ICE, such as hand-cranking.
+Electric cars remained popular until advances in internal-combustion engine (ICE) cars left them behind.
+ICE cars' quicker refueling times and cheaper production costs at the time appealed to consumers more than the electrics.
+A decisive moment came with the 1912 introduction of the electric starter motor that replaced laborious and dangerous methods such as hand-cranking.